joyjsmun/Clone_Trello/README.md

-# To-Do-List with React and Recoil
+# Cloning Trello with React and Recoil

 ###Using :
 - React